ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connections are defined in the subsections below.

-Note that many protocol properties have a corresponding selection property, which prefers protocols providing a specific transport feature that controlled by that protocol property. \[EDITOR'S NOTE: todo: add these cross-references up to {{selection-props}}]
+Note that many protocol properties have a corresponding selection property, which prefers protocols providing a supporting transport feature.

 ### Retransmission Threshold Before Excessive Retransmission Notification {#conn-excss-retransmit}